Jarvik 2015 (AKA Jarvik 15mm)

 A clinical trial use of the Jarvik 2015 (15mm) Pediatric VAD as a bridge to transplant or recovery in children.
 For more information please visit the The PumpKIN Clinical Trial

 The Jarvik 2000®

-The Jarvik 2000® Ventricular Assist Device with the post-auricular (behind-the-ear) connector is in clinical trials in the United States.
+The Jarvik 2000® Ventricular Assist System with the post-auricular (behind-the-ear) connector is in clinical trials in the United States.